The Ultimate Parental Guide to Protecting Your Child on the Internet

 As you can see, cyberbullying can take many forms that are similar to face-to-face bullying.
 Sometimes, they can even go further because the bully feels safe behind the screen.

 Hopefully, if your child is being bullied, they will feel that they can come to you to discuss the problem.
 However, many times this is not the case and they may not come to you, even if you have a trusting relationship in other areas of your life.
-They may not come to you because they are embarrassed, or sometimes they may be afraid because the bully has threatened them if they tell anyone.
+They may not come to you because they are embarrassed or afraid because the bully has threatened them if they tell anyone.

 The Grandma Rule